MIT-LCP/mimic-website/content/en/IV/datasets/hosp/emar_detail.md

 ### `parent_field_ordinal`

 `parent_field_ordinal` delineates multiple administrations for the same eMar event, e.g. multiple formulary doses for the full dose.
 As eMAR requires the administrating provider to scan a barcode for *each* formulary provided to the patient, it is often the case that multiple rows in *emar_detail* correspond to a single row in *emar* (e.g. multiple pills are administered which add up to the desired dose).
+The structure for *emar_detail* rows is as follows:

-There is one row per eMAR order with a NULL `parent_field_ordinal`: this row usually contains the desired dose for the administration.
-Afterward, if there are N formulary doses, `parent_field_ordinal` will take values '1.1', '1.2', ..., '1.N'.
+* There is one row per eMAR order with a NULL `parent_field_ordinal`: this row usually contains the desired dose for the administration.
+* Afterward, if there are N formulary doses, `parent_field_ordinal` will take values '1.1', '1.2', ..., '1.N'.

 The most common case occurs when there is only one formulary dose per medication.
 In this case the `emar_id` will have two rows in the *emar_detail* table: one with a NULL value for `parent_field_ordinal` (usually providing the dose due), and one row with a value of '1.1' for `parent_field_ordinal` (usually providing the actual dose administered).

-### `administration_types`
+### `administration_type`

 The type of administration, including 'IV Bolus', 'IV Infusion', 'Medication Infusion', 'Transdermal Patch', and so on.